11. The on-site inspection

 - whether the actions of leaders, managers and staff are focused on promoting and safeguarding the welfare of young people

 Written records are only one aspect of tracking the young person’s journey.
-Inspectors enhance their understanding of the child’s experience through evidence from other sources, such as:
+Inspectors enhance their understanding of the young person’s experience through evidence from other sources, such as:

 - observation of college activities